adrimarieg/adrimarieg/README.md

 # Hi there 👋 My name is Adrianne!

-Here's a quick overview of my most used programming languages:

-..and a few facts about me:
+A few facts about me:

 - ⚽️ I’m currently working on an location-sharing fandom app to launch before FIFA World Cup 2026
 - 🌱 Check out my [portfolio projects](adrimarieg.github.io)!